 You don’t need me to tell you that buying hot drinks from a coffee shop is a waste of money.
 Buy a flask or thermo-cup with you and feed your caffeine addiction for a fraction of the cost.

-Rather than paying out a monthly subscription for internet, talk to your neighbours and see if there is someone who is happy to share.
+Rather than paying out a monthly subscription for the internet, talk to your neighbours and see if there is someone who is happy to share.
 I’ve done this in every place I have lived and it has saved me loads.
+Just pop a note in their door….what have you got to loose?
+The same can be done for your other subscriptions like Netflix or Spotify.

 Saving for travel involves being careful with pennies, but saving big chunks is even better.
 Think about moving in with flatmates.
 Not always fun, but if it helps you reach your end goal then it will be worth it in the end.
 As can moving somewhere cheaper all together.